TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Academic Immersion

-At the university, I chose to take classes that would help me learn more about Australian culture, such as courses in Australian literature and Australian marine life.
-As an English major, I found the Australian literature course very interesting and informative.
-While early American literature courses consist of captivity narratives and stories told in the Puritan tradition, Australian literature focuses on the Aboriginals and the consequences of being a colonial nation.
-The Australian marine life course offered students studying abroad in Australia to learn about amazing habitats, such as the Great Barrier Reef, the many rivers and estuaries, and the native animals that inhabit these places.
-Enrolling in a class like this was a very valuable tool which proved helpful when studying Australian wildlife.
-The class also took two field trips accompanied by the professor and teaching assistants to explore the coast of Australia and conduct marine research projects of our own.
-The two field trips were to Heron Island and Stradbroke Island, both of which offered chances to see what for me were exotic animals, to experience tide changes, and to see coral reef formations.
+The Australian marine life course offered students studying abroad in Australia the opportunity to learn about unique habitats, such as the Great Barrier Reef, the many rivers and estuaries, and the native animals that inhabit these places.
+Enrolling in a class like this was a precious tool that proved helpful when studying Australian wildlife.
+The class also took two field trips accompanied by the professor and teaching assistants to explore the coast of Australia and conduct our own marine research projects.
+The two field trips were to Heron Island and Stradbroke Island, both of which offered chances to see what, for me, were exotic animals, to experience tide changes, and to see coral reef formations.

-Lessons Learned
+Lessons Learned in Australia

-Planning ahead for a study abroad trip is essential in order to make sure you will experience some of the many facets of life in a new place.
-In addition to securing information on living arrangements and financial needs, it is also important to learn what the food will be like, and how to get around your new location.
-However, some things cannot be planned and will come naturally once you are abroad.
+However, some things cannot be planned and will only reveal themselves once you are abroad.
 Making friends quickly and being willing to adapt and explore new situations is a must for anyone studying abroad.
 While a 6-month or 1-year trip seems like a long time, it passes very quickly once immersed in a new culture and a new way of living.

 Since returning from Australia, my interest in traveling and experiencing new cultures has been stimulated.
-Instead of regretting that I did not get to visit places like Thailand while I was abroad, I look forward to traveling to the Pacific region again in the future.
-I also returned with a calmer nature and more optimistic outlook on life that I believe I picked up from my Australian friends.
+Instead of regretting that I did not visit places like Thailand while I was abroad, I look forward to traveling to the Pacific region again.
+I also returned with a calmer nature and a more optimistic outlook on life, which I believe I picked up from my Australian friends.
 Their motto of “no worries” rings true in terms of how they live their lives and enjoy each and every day.
 Australia is a country of thriving cities, such as Melbourne, Brisbane, and Sydney.
-Nevertheless, a laid-back attitude pervades everyday activities.
-I find myself reflecting about my study abroad trip to Australia often, and retelling stories to my friends whenever I can.
-Studying abroad and immersion in Australian life has made me a better-rounded person with broader cultural experience, which has contributed to a better understanding of my limits and abilities.

 For More Info on Australia

-Visit Brisbane: Brisbane is the third most populous city in Australia and offers many diverse activities such as museums, wildlife sanctuaries, beaches, and sporting events.
+Visit Brisbane: Brisbane is the third-most populous city in Australia and offers many diverse activities, such as museums, wildlife sanctuaries, beaches, and sporting events.

 Related Topics